About the SFU Initiative

 An external committee, chaired by Professor Roger Säljö of the University of Gothenburg, helped NOKUT to develop the criteria for being awarded the status of Centre for Excellence in Education.
 The criteria were distributed for consultation and subsequently adopted by NOKUT’s board in April 2011.
 Read the criteria for the SFU initiative (pdf).
 You can also read the consultation responses that NOKUT received on the criteria (Only available in Norwegian).

 A call for applications to establish a pilot Centre for Excellence in Education was announced in 2011.
 The pilot round was reserved for teacher education programmes, and centre status was awarded to ProTed, a collaboration between the University of Oslo and the University of Tromsø.
 Read more about the call for applications in 2011.

 In 2013, a call for applications was announced for three new centres.
 The call was open to all academic communities, and NOKUT received applications from a wide range of applicants, following which bioCEED, CEMPE and MatRIC were awarded SFU status.
 Read more about the call for applications in 2013.

-In 2016, a call for applications will be announced for three to six new centres.
-The call is open to all academic communities.
+In 2016, a call for applications was announced for three to six new centres.
+The call was open to all academic communities.
 Read more about the call for applications in 2016.